 We had the special Cesar Salad with grilled chicken.
 It came with their own special Caesar Salad dressing and the chicken was liberally doused with parmesan.
 It was okay.
 Perfect for those on a diet.

 Finally we had our dessert.
 We were served two kinds of dessert – First one was Jaimie’s apple pie which is a pie baked in a ramekin with a crumbly crust.
 Luscious chunks of apple flavored with cinnamon greeted us as we broke the crust and we enjoyed each spoon full with the vanilla ice cream topping drizzled with an agreeable sauce.
 Such bliss!

 The next dessert was an ice cream sandwich with two cookies.
 But not just any ordinary cookies, these are chocolate lava cookies which means that they have melted chocolate sauce inside of them that oozes out every time you bite them.

-Jamie’s Cafe is opening soon.
+Jamie’s Cafe is open!
 Its location is beside the Jack and Jill school along circumferential road.
-We’ll update you guys when the soft opening comes around and you can try these delicious dishes for yourselves!!